Quantum Fluctuation Driven First-order Phase Transitions in Optical Lattices: Introduction

 In this letter we investigate the quantum fluctuation driven first-order phase transitions of a two-species boson system in a three dimensional optical lattice.
-The effective potential method \cite{Coleman} developed in quantum field theory is implemented to calculate the quantum corrections to the classical action up to one-loop level.
-We find that with the quantum fluctuation taken into account a first-order phase transition is encountered as one approaches to the QCP.
-To our knowledge, this phenomenon and universality have not be sufficiently explored in condensed matter physics.
-We study the scaling behaviors near the first-order phase transition and give a feasible proposal to observe this phenomenon in cold-atom systems.
+This phenomenon has not been sufficiently explored in condensed matter physics.
+With the recent progress in the researches of the quantum critical behaviors in cold atom physics we are able to observe this phenomenon in a realistic experiment.
+Multi-component bosonic systems have been studied both experimentally \cite{Catani,Trotzky,Thalhammer,Gadway} and theoretically \cite{Han,Buonsante,Chen,Isacsson,Li,Altman,Kuklov,Kuklov2}.
+Compared with the paradigmatic superfluid to Mott insulator transition of a single component Bose gas in an optical lattice \cite{Fisher,Jaksch,Greiner,Stoferle,Spielman}, multi-component bosonic systems have much richer phase diagrams.
+In our work we implement Coleman and Weinberg's effective potential method \cite{Coleman} to calculate the quantum corrections to the classical action up to one-loop level.
+We find that the superfluid-Mott insulator phase transition of one type of bosons can be driven from second-order to first-order by the quantum fluctuations of the other type.
+We study the scaling behaviors near the first-order phase transition and give a feasible proposal to observe this phenomenon in cold-atom experiments.